private-octopus/c4/doc/c4-spec.md

 * Any increase if the prior pushing rate (alpha_prior) was 17/16 or less,
-* An increase of at least 1/4th of the expected increase otherwise, for example an increase of 1/16th is `alpha_previous` was 5/4.
+* An increase of at least 1/4th of the expected increase otherwise, for example an increase of 1/16th if `alpha_previous` was 5/4.

 C4 re-enters "Initial" at the end of the recovery period if the evaluation shows 3 successive rate increases without congestion.
 Otherwise,